 For those who truly appreciate and enjoy a glass of good wine with character and finesse, a visit to this nearly two-decades-old winery might not be such a bad idea.

-Coeur d’Alene Cellars is a top-rated winery-production house in Idaho and a popular spot for locals and tourists alike.
+Coeur d’Alene Cellars is a top-rated winery-production house in Idaho and a popular spot for locals and visitors alike.
 This winery houses tasting rooms for those looking to get their hands on some of the best wines Coeur d’Alene Cellars has produced.
 From Chardonnay to Merlot, their exclusive collection will leave you spoilt for choice.

 Along with different wines, this winery serves charcuterie boards filled with some of the most delectable and authentic snacks you have ever tasted.

-Not only this, but to ensure you have a complete experience, this winery also offers live performances, club events, paint nights, and winemaking activities, making the tour more magical.
+Not only this, but to ensure you have a complete experience, this winery also offers live music performances, club events, paint nights, and winemaking activities, making the tour more magical.

 Looking for a unique and fun way to explore a new city?
 Why not try eating and drinking your way around it?
 Coeur d’Alene, Idaho, is the perfect place for food and drink lovers.
 With a mix of trendy restaurants and local pubs, there’s something for everyone.
 There’s no need to travel far from home to discover new flavors and cultures – Coeur d’Alene, Idaho, is home to a variety of delicious eats and drinks!
 Whether you’re looking for a quick snack or a full meal, you’ll find something to tantalize your taste buds.
 Here are just a few of the culinary highlights you can explore in Coeur d’Alene: